 Although once collected on an earlier incarnation of this site, a mishandled update in 2012 caused most of my early articles to be scattered across the internet.
-I’ve managed to collect a few of them here, and will continue to do so in the months to come.
+Gathering these articles together in one place has become something of a Sisyphean task, so instead I’ve been slowly compiling them and ordering them on this page by publisher and overall order of importance to me.
+I’ve also created a menu above where you’ll find some of the better stories compiled by dates.

 Since Lonely Planet has been my major editorial sugar daddy for so many years (thanks, LP!), they get their own section.
 Click here for that.